curt2008/FIFA16-Unofficial-Mobile-API/README.md

 FIFA16-Unofficial-Mobile-API
 =================

+### Products
+Interested in a tool that allows you to transfer coins between your accounts automatically? be sure to check the tool here : http://curtiscrewe.co.uk/fifa-16-coin-transfer-tool/

+Interested in a FIFA 16 Autobuyer that works on any console and developed solely in PHP so allows you edit it perfectly to your needs? check it out here : http://curtiscrewe.co.uk/fifa-16-autobuyer/

 ### Hire me
 If you're interested in any website development work then be sure to drop me an email at curtis_199513@hotmail.co.uk or add me on skype : bws-curtis